oschrenk/notes/opencl.md

 - `command_queue` and `buffer` must be created with the same OpenCL context
 - If `blocking_read` is `CL_TRUE`, clEnqueueReadBuffer is blocking and does not return until the buffer has been read and copied into `ptr`.
 If `CL_FALSE` clEnqueueReadBuffer is non blocking and returns.
 The contents of the buffer that `ptr` points to cannot be used until the read command has completed. `event` argument returns an event object which can be used to query the execution status of the read command.
-- `offset` is the offset in bytes in the buffer object to read from or write to
+- `offset` is the offset in bytes in the buffer object to write to
 - `cb` is the size in bytes of data being read or written.
 - `ptr` is the pointer to buffer in host memory where data is to be read
 - `event_wait_list` and `num_events_in_wait_list` specify events that need to complete before this particular command can be executed.
 If `event_wait_list` is `NULL`, then this particular command does not wait on any event to complete.
 If `event_wait_list` is `NULL`, `num_events_in_wait_list` must be `0`.